Grandson fears missing grandparents killed in Canada attack

 Justin Zahl said Tuesday he finally heard from police after frantic calls for information and seeing images of his grandparent’s home in the rural town of Portapique burned to the ground, with their cars in the driveway.
 He said he was told their bodies are likely in the ruins.

-“Most likely bodies in the rubble but no ID on who yet,” the distraught 22-year-old told The Associated Press of the couple, who adopted and raised him and his 19-year-old brother.
+“Most likely bodies in the rubble but no ID on who yet,” the distraught 22-year-old told The Associated Press of the couple, who adopted and raised him and his 19-year-old brother, Riley.

 “All I have to do is wait,” he said in a post on Facebook showing photos of the destroyed cabin and a frantic request for information.